SaifAqel/Boiler_Model/Thesis/chapters/05_heat.md

 ## Local energy balance

-For each differential segment of length $\mathrm{d}x$, the model enforces a one-dimensional steady-state energy balance between the gas, the water and the tube wall:
+For each differential segment of length $\mathrm{d}x$, the model enforces a one dimensional steady state energy balance between the gas, the water and the tube wall:

 - Heat transferred across the wall: